rupambhai/basic-html-css-notes/README.md

-// Main purpose for creating this repo is to store all basics in webform.
+// Main purpose for creating this repo is to store all basics in web-form.
 Interested users can fork for adding / updating the notes //